Ataullah Bogdan Kopański

-Ataullah Bogdan Kopański (born in 1948) is a Polish historian of Central and Eastern Europe, especially of Muslims in this region, today based in Malaysia.
+Ataullah Bogdan Kopański (born in 1948) is a Polish historian of Central and Eastern Europe, especially of Muslims in the region, today based in Malaysia.

 Personal life

-He was born in the family of ethnic Silesian background.
+He was born into a family of ethnic Silesian background.
 He converted to Islam when on a student exchange in Turkey in 1974.
 He added to his birth name the Arabic first name Ataullah, which is the literal translation of his Polish-Slavic name Bogdan, which stands for 'God's gift.'
 Ataullah Bogdan Kopański married Mariam bint Abd ur-Rahman, whom he met in Syria, and has four children with her, Khalid, Tareq, Summaya and Saleheddin.

 Political activities

 In 1962, when only 14, he was fascinated by the success of the Arab national and anti-colonial forces that defeated the French colonial armies in the Algerian War, gaining independence for their country.
 When attending a military college in Kętrzyn (Ger.
 Rastenburg) in 1966-1969, he actively opposed the Polish communist regime during the 1968 Polish political crisis, and as a result was expelled from the Officer School, and became a political prisoner for the first time.
 He continued his studies at the University of Silesia in Katowice, and after graduation was employed there as a lecturer, adjunct and researcher.
 In 1980-81, when Poland was swept by a wave of anti-communist strikes, and around ten million joined the anti-communist Solidarity trade union, Kopański co-founded a branch of this broad grassroots social movement at the University of Silesia.

 On the introduction of martial law in Poland on December 13, 1981, the leadership and activists of Solidarity were summarily rounded up by the military junta presided by General Wojciech Jaruzelski.
 Kopański was one of the interned, he became a political prisoner for the second time in his life.
 Between 1981 and 1982 he was detained in Strzelce Opolskie, Uherce Mineralne, and Rzeszów.
 Upon his release together with his family, he left for the United States in 1983.

 Following the end of communism in Poland (1989), Kopański joined the Silesian Autonomy Movement and the Związek Ludności Narodowości Śląskiej (Union of the People of the Silesian Nationality) (pl).